Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 Not all recommendation systems are built the same, and understanding the differences matters when you're choosing an app.

 AI-powered recommendations combine collaborative filtering with content-based analysis (understanding product attributes, catalog relationships, and visual similarity) and real-time behavioral signals (what this specific visitor is browsing, searching for, and adding to cart right now).
 Modern AI recommendation engines use machine learning models trained on your store's catalog, order history, and customer behavior to generate truly personalized suggestions.
-They solve the cold start problem by understanding product attributes, and they get smarter over time as more data flows through.
+They solve the cold start problem by understanding product attributes, and they get smarter as more data flows through.

 Not every recommendation type serves the same purpose.
 Here's what each one does, where it belongs, and why it matters.